Tri Montrose: May TBD, 2014

 Estes Park is especially festive when Grammy-nominated jazz singers headline the annual free Estes Park Jazz Fest concert series in the mountain town’s open-air amphitheater.
 Performers will be announced soon.
 Before the concerts, stroll Elkhorn Avenue’s galleries to see paintings, prints, pottery, jewelry and other pieces crafted by local artists, many of whom will be on hand for demonstrations and chatting with admirers.

 Considered the kickoff to the always-anticipated Colorado rafting season, Buena Vista Paddlefest invites lovers of rapids to the banks of the Arkansas River, one of the nation’s most popular whitewater destinations.
 Festivalgoers can check out clinics, gear swaps, concerts and a disc-golf tournament.
 All the activities center around the fest’s main event — the Buena Vista Pro Rodeo.
-This freestyle competition among the world’s top playboat athletes will take place at the Buena Vista Whitewater Park as part of the 2012 USA Freestyle Kayak Point Series.
+This freestyle competition among the world’s top playboat athletes will take place at the Buena Vista Whitewater Park.

 The season of outdoor festivals in the foothills college town of Boulder begins on the banks of its beautiful creek on Memorial Day weekend with the Boulder Creek Festival.
 Vendors offer everything from handcrafted jewelry to reflexology treatments to backpacks, and the locals come hungry to sample craft-brewed root beer, locally made chocolates, tofu burgers (this is Boulder, after all) and much more.
 There’s also live music on multiple stages, dancing in the streets, carnival rides, a beer garden and the crowd-favorite Great Rubber Duck Race, where thousands of bright-yellow duckies float down the creek to win their owner prizes and benefit a good cause.